soxueren/atsd/api/data/alerts/query.md

 ### Fields

-An array of query objects containing query fields used for filtering. if the array is empty, the server will return all alerts.
+An array of query objects containing filtering fields. if the array is empty, the server will return all alerts.

 | **Field** | **Description** |
 |:---|:---|:---|